willhunt914/Pi-inthe-sky/README.md

 ## Planning

 - Our first idea for the project was to do a slingshot because it would be relatively easy to make and could launch a far distance.
-- The only safety precautions for this project would be to wear safety googled and to make sure that nobody is in the way while we are launching the projectile.
+- The only safety issues  for this project would  someone gettign hit with the projectile or the slingwshot band snapping.
+We would fix this by wearing safety goggles and making sure nobody is in the way when we are launching.
 [Materials List](https://docs.google.com/document/d/1O94NrEtbGrpvcdbZZRessnzT4ntu9cPLEgHKotI4B5Y/edit)

 ![WIN_20231206_09_42_07_Pro](https://github.com/willhunt914/Pi-inthe-sky/assets/71402974/8e2b437d-e054-4eb0-9128-844bc5761be3)